hasauino/rrt_exploration/README.md

 ### 3.1. global_rrt_frontier_detector
 The ```global_rrt_frontier_detector``` node takes an occupancy grid and finds frontier points (which are exploration targets) in it.
 It publishes the detected points so the filter node can process.
 In multi-robot configuration, it is intended to have only a single instance of this node running.

+Running additional instances of the global frontier detector can enhance the speed of frontier points detection, if needed.
 #### 3.1.1.
 Parameters
  - ```~map_topic``` (string, default: "/robot_1/map"): This parameter defines the topic name on which the node will recieve the map.
   - ```~eta``` (float, default: 0.5): This parameter controls the growth rate of the RRT that is used in the detection of frontier points, the unit is in meters.
 This parameter should be set according to the map size, a very large value will cause the tree to grow faster and  hence detect frontier points faster, but a large growth rate also implies that the tree will be missing small corners in the map.